Toledo City Council embraces digital participation

-The Toledo City Council's Department of Citizen Participation was at a key moment when it approached us.
-At the halfway point of her mandate, Councilwoman Helena Galán had managed to reform the structures of participation through a new ordinance.
-The main novelty of the new regulation was the creation of assemblies to complement the work of the traditional district councils, thus allowing greater involvement of non-neighborhood associations.
+The Department of Citizen Participation at Toledo City Council approached us at a pivotal moment.
+Midway through her term, councilor Helena Galán had successfully restructured participation mechanisms with a new ordinance.
+The standout feature of this reform was the introduction of assemblies to complement the work of traditional district councils, allowing greater involvement from non-neighborhood associations.

 Our client

-Among the measures included in this action plan were: training of elected officials and public employees in the management of participatory processes, training of local organizations in the design of professional communication campaigns, and the implementation of a free participation website where citizens, organizations and the City Council could discuss the selected topics.
+The action plan included several measures: training elected officials and public employees in managing participatory processes, equipping local organizations with skills to design professional communication campaigns, and implementing a free participation platform where citizens, organizations, and the city council could deliberate on selected topics.

-After the success of this first pilot project, the City of Toledo is considering the possibility of opening its first participatory budgets, a milestone that seemed unattainable just a few months ago.
-Finally, and thanks to the enormous work that Helena and her team have done in Toledo with our help, the city has been selected as the venue for the NovaGob 2018 Congress, a reference event in the field of international public innovation.
+Following the success of this pilot project, Toledo City Council is now considering launching its first participatory budgeting process - a milestone that seemed unattainable just a few months ago.
+Thanks to Helena and her team’s exceptional work with our support, Toledo was also selected as the host city for the 2018 NovaGob Congress, a leading event in international public innovation.

-Therefore, if you are thinking of opening your city council to online participation on an ongoing basis or if you have a specific need to measure the pulse of public opinion on a specific topic, request a demo or contact us and we will advise you without obligation.
+Whether you're looking to open your municipality to continuous online participation or have a specific need to gauge public opinion on a particular topic, request a demo or contact us and we will advise you with no strings attached.

 Voter experience